Exchange-traded fund: Statistics

-In the United States, there is $5.4 trillion invested in equity ETFs and $1.4 trillion invested in fixed-income ETFs.
-In Europe, there is $1.0 trillion invested in equity ETFs and $0.4 trillion invested in fixed-income ETFs.
-In Asia, there is $0.9 trillion invested in equity ETFs and $0.1 trillion invested in fixed-income ETFs.
-In the first quarter of 2023, trading in ETFs accounted for 32% of the total dollar volume of stock market trading in the US, 11% of trading volume in Europe, and 13% of trading volume in Asia.
+The United States is by far the largest market for ETFs.
+In the United States, there is $10.2 trillion invested in equity ETFs, $2.4 trillion invested in fixed-income ETFs, and $0.6 trillion invested in other ETFs.
+In Europe, there is $1.4 trillion invested in equity ETFs, $0.7 trillion invested in fixed-income ETFs, and $0.1 trillion invested in other ETFs.

+In Asia-Pacific, there is $1.9 trillion invested in equity ETFs and $0.2 trillion invested in fixed-income ETFs, including $837 billion in China, $712 billion in Japan, $242 billion in Taiwan, $212 billion in Australia, $206 billion in South Korea, $122 billion in India, and $75 billion in Hong Kong.
+Trading in ETFs accounts for approximately one-third of the total dollar volume of stock market trading in the US, 11% of trading volume in Europe, and 13% of trading volume in Asia.
+Purchases and sales of underlying assets by ETFs can significantly affect the price of such underlying assets.

-In the US, the largest ETF issuers are BlackRock iShares with a 34% market share, Vanguard with a 29% market share, State Street Global Advisors with a 14% market share, Invesco with a 5% market share, and Charles Schwab with a 4% market share.
+In the United States, the largest ETF issuers by assets are BlackRock iShares with a 29.5% market share, Vanguard with a 28.7% market share, State Street Global Advisors with a 13.4% market share, Invesco with a 5% market share, and Charles Schwab with a 4% market share.